Security-Onion-Solutions/securityonion-docs/administration.rst

 - STIG OS Compliance
 - Time Tracking for :ref:`cases`

-OIDC Single Signon to SOC
+OIDC Single Sign-On to SOC
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This feature allows 3rd party authentication for :ref:`soc`.
+This feature allows 3rd-party authentication for :ref:`soc`.
 Examples are Active Directory, Github, and Google.
 For more information, please see the :ref:`oidc` section.

 LUKS Disk Encryption
 ~~~~~~~~~~~~~~~~~~~~

-Our Security Onion ISO image now supports several modes of LUKS disk encryption.
+Security Onion now supports several modes of LUKS disk encryption.
 This gives you the option to encrypt all disks or just the /nsm partition.
 You also have the option to have the disks automatically unlock on boot or require a password to boot.
+LUKS configuration is handled during the ISO installation.

 FIPS
 ~~~~